Apipie/apipie-rails/README.rst

   What version(s) does the action belong to.
 (See `Versioning`_ for details.)

 param
+  Look at `Parameter description`_ section for details.

+returns
-  Look at Parameter description section for details.
+  Look at `Response description`_ section for details.

 formats
   Method level request / response formats.